aws-samples/serverless-rag-demo/README.md

    * _Do not forget to append_ **"rag"** _at the end of the API-GW url_

    eg: https://xxxxxxx.execute-api.us-east-1.amazonaws.com/dev/rag

-   **Add in your API Key used during stack deployment to proceed with the demo**
+   **Add in your API Key used during stack Amazon Bedrock deployment to proceed with the demo**

    <img width="1270" alt="Screenshot 2023-10-23 at 10 50 39 PM" src="https://github.com/aws-samples/serverless-rag-demo/assets/25897220/9b1fefa0-d36b-4a4f-bd61-64f563db281e">

 </details>